The ultimate guide on how to create & host your webinar

 When it comes to marketing your online business there really is no “secret sauce,” however, learning how to create a webinar has proven effective time and time again.
 Create your product, market it to an interested audience, profit.
 The thing is, a lot of people get caught up with the second step.
 There are a million different online marketing techniques to consider, each with their own set of pros and cons.
 Deciding on which will best serve you and your business goals can leave you in a bind.
 Thankfully, learning how to create a webinar isn’t as hard as it sounds.
 We’ll walk you through it.

-How webinars work
+How do webinars work?

-If you’re in the online entrepreneurial space, you may have heard of Mariah Coz.
-She’s the name behind the business Femtrepreneur, her brand and online school currently hosted on Teachable.
 In 2015, Mariah hosted her first webinar.
 She gave herself a 24-hour deadline to prep for it, notify her audience, and figure out the tech side of things.
-During the one hour webinar, she made $4,000.
+During the one-hour webinar, she made $4,000.
 Since that moment, she’s hosted hundreds more webinars and grown her email list by tens of thousands of people.

 We’re going to take a look at exactly what works so well about Mariah’s webinars.
 But first, let’s take a step back and talk about what a webinar entails.